kalybprince/Informational-Monism-Tech-Specs/README.md

 ## The TR-001 Framework: The Four Pillars

-1. **The Foundation** (1.81 Stability & CRP): The mathematical proof of the 12-Link Wall and the thermodynamic requirement for alignment.
+1. **The Foundation** (1.81 Stability & CRP): The mathematical proof of the 12-Link Wall and the thermodynamic requirement for AI alignment.

 2. **The Engine** (System Architecture): The 4-layer technical stack (Substrate, Relay, Integrity, Governance) that implements the 1.81 constant.